 As a matter of fact, Indonesia is the fourth most populous country in the world with a huge population of over 250 million.
-It is also one of the largest archipelagic countries; over 17, 000 islands contributing to its abundant natural resources and major transport links.
-The large population means a large market available to invest on by foreign companies in Indonesia.
+It is also one of the largest archipelagic countries; with over 17, 000 islands contributing to its abundant natural resources and major transport links.
+The large population means a large market available to invest in by foreign companies in Indonesia.
 Today, Java is the most developed and populated island, keeping the most businesses and investments at its heart.

 With the effort to build a modern infrastructure; to reduce the digital gap between Indonesia and other countries; with the estimation, the data traffic in Indonesia will rise sixfold by 2020.
-Together with that, Indonesia made its name in the digital world with the fourth largest users of Facebook globally; Jakarta is the largest users of Twitter in the world.
+Together with that, Indonesia made its name in the digital world with the fourth largest users of Facebook globally; Jakarta is the largest user of Twitter in the world.

-As a leading consulting company in Indonesia, Cekindo provides comprehensive services related to market-entry and incorporation, from company registration and product registration to visas and permits.
+As a leading consulting company in Indonesia, Cekindo provides comprehensive services related to market entry and incorporation, from company registration and product registration to visas and permits.